 **If you are looking to use personal data for a new purpose, we would recommend in the first instance that you conduct a data protection impact assessment (DPIA).

 Sitting alongside the purpose limitation principle, you must ensure the personal data you are processing is adequate, relevant and the minimum necessary to meet your stated purpose.
 In other words, do not collect any information that is not needed.
-The less information you are collecting and processing will help you keep it up to date and accurate (see next principle!) and will help to limit any damage in the event of a data breach.
-In addition, it is worth noting that the less you hold, the less you need to disclose on a data subject access request and the easier it is to maintain effective records management.
+The less information you are collecting and processing will make it easier to keep it up to date and accurate (see next principle!) and will help to limit any damage in the event of a data breach.
+In addition, it is worth noting that the less you hold, the less you need to disclose in response to a data subject access request and the easier it is to maintain effective records management.

 Quite simply, you must not retain personal data any longer than required for the purposes defined and agreed for processing.
 Wherever possible, you should develop a policy stating standard retention periods to comply with documentation requirements.
 Furthermore, you need to be reviewing the personal data you hold at regular intervals and erasing or anonymising it when you no longer need it.
 As the ‘right to erasure’ is one of the key data subject rights under the GDPR, you must carefully consider any challenges to your retention of data and be able to defend your retention periods.
 It should be noted that the GDPR allows longer storage time if you are processing personal data for public interest or scientific purposes.